2017 Physics Residency Alumna

 RESULTS: IMRT QA universally showed poor sensitivity relative to the head and neck phantom, that is, poor ability to predict a failing IROC Houston phantom result.
 Depending on how the IMRT QA results were interpreted, overall sensitivity ranged from 2% to 18%.
 For different IMRT QA methods, sensitivity ranged from 3% to 54%.
 Although the observed sensitivity was particularly poor at clinical thresholds (eg 3% dose difference or 90% of pixels passing gamma), receiver operator characteristic analysis indicated that no threshold showed good sensitivity and specificity for the devices evaluated.

-Effects of spatial resolution and noise on gamma analysis for IMRT QA.
-J Appl Clin Med Phys
+Effects of spatial resolution and noise on gamma analysis for IMRT QA Journal of applied clinical medical physics

 Huang JY, Pulliam KB, McKenzie EM, Followill DS, Kry SF

-Comparison of 2D and 3D gamma analyses.
-Med Phys
+Comparison of 2D and 3D gamma analyses Medical physics

 Pulliam KB, Huang JY, Howell RM, Followill D, Bosca R, O'Daniel J, Kry SF